 Try to think of white noise as a positive sleep association – it helps your baby sleep well without requiring you to get up in the night like their sleeping bag or cuddly and lovey.
 We all need particular conditions to sleep well and our little ones are no different.
 Your little one will associate white noise as their sleep one of their cues to sleep.
 It doesn’t require any direct assistance from you overnight (like rocking, patting, holding, feeding does) so it’s an awesome tool!

 My personal favourite is the Yogasleep Hushh machine.
 It doesn’t need batteries, you can charge it easily, it runs for 12 hours straight and you can select different tones and sounds.
 Not to mention is portable!

-If you have a baby or toddler struggling with sleep and feel like you need more help than ust white noise to solve their sleep struggles then I’d love to work together and have everyone sleeping all night long!
+If you have a baby or toddler struggling with sleep and feel like you need more help than just white noise to solve their sleep struggles then I’d love to work together and have everyone sleeping all night long!
 You can read my free download on 5 Steps to Sleep below, sign up to my DIY Sleep Course or check out my packages here.